Exercise Tolerance Testing

 Risks

 An ETT is done without any problems in the vast majority of cases.
-If you do not have coronary heart disease then complications are rare.
-However, serious complications occur in a small number of people who have coronary heart disease.
-The risk is to develop a heart attack (myocardial infarction) or a serious heart irregularity (an arrhythmia) during the test.
-Medical help is near to hand to deal with possible problems.
-However, there are reports of, very rarely, some people who have died during an ETT.
+In people without coronary heart disease, complications are rare.
+However, serious complications can occur in a small number of people who have coronary heart disease.
+There is a small risk of developing a heart attack (myocardial infarction) or a serious heart irregularity (an arrhythmia) during the test.
+Medical help is near to hand to deal with possible problems

 Further reading and references